lsst-uk/lsst-ir-fusion/dmu0/readme.md

 ~/rds/rds-iris-ip005/private/VISTA
 ```

-It is in the process of being moved to S3 storage which requires the MC code to use on Linux.
+It is in the process of being moved to S3 storage which requires the [minio](https://min.io/) code to use on Linux.

 ### MC usage